 One suggestion: Writing about how you overcame adversity in school or athletics is overdone.
 Try to grab your reader's attention early in the essay.
 Be sure to stay on topic, and don't add sidebars that don't add to the overall meaning of the essay.
 "I love an interesting first line," one counselor said, adding, "A longer essay doesn't always mean a better essay."

 Many U.S. colleges participate in the Common Application process.
-You fill out one application, write one essay and provide one résumé and one letter of recommendation.
-Then you decide which colleges you want the information sent to.
+You fill out one application, then decide which colleges you want the information sent to.

-Above all, follow directions when you write your essay.
+Above all, follow the schools' directions when you write your essay.
 Not doing so may keep you out of the school you really like.